 Peat moss is dead fibrous material that forms when mosses and other living material decompose in peat bogs.
-The difference between peat moss and the compost gardeners make in their backyard is that peat moss is composed mostly of moss, and the decomposition happens in the absence of air, which slows the decomposition.
+The difference between peat moss and the compost gardeners make in their backyard is that peat moss is composed mostly of moss, and the decomposition happens without the presence of air, slowing the rate of decomposition.
 It takes several millennia for peat moss to form, and peat bogs gain less than a millimeter in depth every year.
 Since the process is so slow, peat moss isn’t considered a renewable resource.

-Most of the peat moss used in the U.S. comes from remote bogs in Canada.
+Most of the peat moss used in the United States comes from remote bogs in Canada.
 There is considerable controversy surrounding the mining of peat moss.
-Even though the mining is regulated and only 0.02 percent of the reserves are available for harvest, groups such as the International Peat Society point out that the mining process releases massive amounts of carbon into the atmosphere, and the bogs continue to exhale carbon long after the mining concludes.
+Even though the mining is regulated, and only 0.02 percent of the reserves are available for harvest, groups such as the International Peat Society point out that the mining process releases massive amounts of carbon into the atmosphere, and the bogs continue to exhale carbon long after the mining concludes.

 Peat Moss Uses

 Gardeners use peat moss mainly as a soil amendment or ingredient in potting soil.
 It has an acid pH, so it’s ideal for acid loving plants, such as blueberries and camellias.
 For plants that like a more alkaline soil, compost may be a better choice.
 Since it doesn’t compact or break down readily, one application of peat moss lasts for several years.
 Peat moss doesn’t contain harmful microorganisms or weed seeds that you may find in poorly processed compost.